Codrax/Codrut-Fluent-Design-System/README.md

 - Scroll Text, a box with scrolling text.
 The fade size, fade width and animation speed can be adjusted
 - Progress Bar, a simple animated progress bar with 4 different styles
 - ImageList, a work-in-progress component that can hold images
+- Simple shapes, such as Square, Circle, Triangle and more planned in the future
+- Linear Draw List, a list with a number of elements that are all drawn in a Notify Event given, the layouts are calculated automatically and you can provide a custom Content Justification and orientation.
+- Linear Control List, a linear draw list that accepts CFX controls, similar to a TControlList but more customizable in terms of layout and custom drawing.
 - Effects, you can overlay effects onto controls.
 Effects can be Blur, Monocrome, Invert, Deepfry, Color, Zoom and more!

 ## Apps made with CodrutFluentDesignSystem